-- 16. Every passenger vessel must comply with the following additional requirements: - (a) Inboard engines must use diesel fuel: - (b) petrol outboard engines must be provided with portable steel fuel tanks; - (c) inboard engine compartments must be protected by- - (i) smoke and heat sensors linked to an alarm generating device located at the conning position; and - (ii) a manual fire smothering system capable of remote operation; - (d) a bilge alarm must be fitted in every compartment having ahull fitting open to the sea; - (c) built-in buoyancy or watertight subdivisions must be provided so as to ensure that the vessel is able to remain afloat with positive transverse stability in the event of the largest compartment within the hull being opened to the sea; - (f) seating arrangements must be adequate for the number of persons authorized to be carried by the vessel's local safety certificate or certificate of fitness, as the case may be.
+- 16. Every passenger vessel must comply with the following additional requirements: - (a) two outboard engines, complying with paragraph 7(3), or an inboard diesel engine must be fitted; - (b) petrol outboard engines must be provided with portable steel fuel tanks; - (c) inboard engine compartments must be protected by- - (i) smoke and heat sensors linked to an alarm generating device located at the conning position; and - (ii) a manual fire smothering system capable of remote operation; - (d) a bilge alarm must be fitted in every compartment having a hull fitting open to the sea; - (e) seating arrangements must be adequate for the number of persons authorized to be carried by the vessel's local safety certificate or certificate of fitness, as the case may be.